 He practices also as an attorney registered at the Paris Bar (at the firm Cabinet Ryfman), where he specializes in NGOs and Foundations law.
 He advises several non-profit organizations and their leadership.
 He works too in the field of inheritance law.

-As part of his personal commitment to international solidarity and humanitarian causes, he belonged (between 2005 and 2008) to the Emergency and Post-crisis Commission of the former French High Council for International Cooperation (HCCI), which – following its dissolution – was replaced, in 2009, by an informal association called GRUPC (the Emergency and Post-Crisis Think Tank), of which he is a founding member, and was co-chairperson from 2015 to 2017.
+As part of his personal commitment to international solidarity and humanitarian causes, he belonged (between 2005 and 2008) to the Emergency and Post-crisis Commission of the former French High Council for International Cooperation (HCCI), which – following its dissolution – was replaced, in 2009, by from civil society association called GRUPC (the Emergency and Post-Crisis Think Tank), of which he is a founding member, and was co-chairperson from 2015 to 2017.
 In 2011, he participated in the Working Group (WG) that planned – jointly with NGOs, the French Red Cross, and the government administration – the first National Humanitarian Conference that convened in November 2011.
-Subsequent to this event, in the first quarter of 2012, he took part in the WG that collaborated with the Crisis Center of the Ministry of Foreign Affairs in the development of France’s humanitarian strategy.
+Subsequent to this event, in the first quarter of 2012, he took part in the WG that collaborated with the Crisis Center of the Ministry of Foreign Affairs in the development of France’s Humanitarian Strategy first version.

-For nine years, until June 2013, he was a member of the Board of the NGO, Action Contre la Faim (Action Against Hunger) of whom he was a time Vice-President.
+For nine years, until June 2013, he was a member of the Board of the French branch of the NGO, Action Contre la Faim (Action Against Hunger) of whom he was a time Vice-President (2005, 2006).
 He now stands on its Strategic Analysis Committee.
 Between 2008 and 2014, he was member of the International Solidarity Committee of Foundation of France, whose independent experts review applications for co-funding.
-From 2013 to 2016, he was a member of this Foundation’s Post-Haiyan Typhoon Steering Committee for the Philippines.
+From 2013 to 2018, he was a member of this Foundation’s Post-Haiyan Typhoon Steering Committee for the Philippines.
 He also belongs to the Committee of Ethics and Good Practices of the NGO Electriciens sans Frontières (ESF).
 Since early 2012, he has chaired and led the Sponsorship Committee/Project Committee of the Endowment Fund of the Paris Bar.
-At the same time, he is a Board member of the French branch of the UN Women Organization, and of the Endowment Fund of the French Red Cross, of which he is the Vice-President.
-Together with the CEO of Fondation Mérieux, and the Honorary President of the French Red Cross, he also co-founded the Forum Espace Humanitaire (FEH) in 2009, who gathers every 18 months in Annecy (France) the top leaders of the main French humanitarian organizations (NGO, Red Cross and Foundations) with their privileged private and public partners (national, european and international).
-All three keep leading the Steering committee of this Forum, joined - since 2014- by the Director of Advocacy and Institutional Relations of Handicap International.
-The 6th edition of the FEH has been held in October 2016, still in Annecy.
+At the same time, he is a Board member of the French branch of the UN Women Organization, and of the French Red Cross Foundation.
+Together with the CEO of Fondation Mérieux, and the Honorary President of the French Red Cross, he also co-founded the Forum Espace Humanitaire (FEH) (Humanitarian Space Forum) in 2009, who gathers every 18 months in Annecy (France) the top leaders of the main French humanitarian organizations (NGO, Red Cross and Foundations) with their privileged private and public partners (national, european and international).

-He has prepared, alongside various expert groups, the forward – looking scenarios that may play out in civil society in terms of its role and position regarding the nearly future (2025/2030).
-Between March and September 2015, he was a member of the Working Group mandated by the Board of Coordination SUD [French national NGOs Coordination] to provide a forecast that would allow the French NGOs community to come up with a strategic plan for the next six years.
-This WG was reactivated at the beginning of 2017 to assure a forward – looking and strategic monitoring mission.
+He has prepared, alongside various expert groups, the forward – looking scenarios that may play out on humanitarian aid and also in civil society in terms of its role and position regarding the nearly future (2025/2030).
+Between March and September 2015, he was a member of the Working Group (WG) mandated by the Board of Coordination SUD [French national NGOs Coordination] to provide a forecast that would allow the French NGOs community to come up with a strategic plan for the next six years.